 6] Update BIOS

 If resetting the BIOS settings to the default does not help, update your BIOS.
-You can download the latest version of BIOS from the official website of your computer manufacturer.
+You can download the latest BIOS version from your computer manufacturer’s official website.

 7] Hardware fault